Gazi Ashraf: In other tournaments

-Gazi Ashraf enjoyed outstanding success in the 1984 South-East Asia Cup in Dhaka, in 1984.
+Gazi Ashraf enjoyed outstanding success in the 1984 South-East Asia Cup.
 His highest 62 came against Bangladesh Tigers.
 He also scored 40 against Hong Kong in the Final.
 It was during this tournament, that he cemented his place as the regular No 3 in the national side.
 In the tour to Kenya that followed, he did well in the 3-day and 2 Day match, but missed out in the One-Day matches.

 As a captain

 Among all the captains of Bangladesh, Lipu enjoyed the longest stint.
 He captained Bangladesh against Sri Lanka in March 1985, and remained as captain until the ICC Trophy in the summer of 1990.

 Before taking up the captaincy of the national side, Lipu had already proved himself as a successful leader in domestic cricket.
 He was successful as captain of Abahani KC in the Dhaka League, and as the captain of Dhaka University in national cricket.
 Also, in January 1985, he led the Bangladesh U-25 side against a touring New Zealand team.

 According to many analysts, the era of Lipu's captaincy saw the most significant developments in Bangladesh cricket.
 While the national team failed to achieve expected results, the period saw a number of talented cricketers like Minhajul Abedin, Athar Ali Khan, Akram Khan, Gholam Nousher, Aminul Islam and few others emerge as quality international players.
 These players would be the stars of the Bangladesh side throughout the 90's and beyond.
 More importantly, during the second half of the 80's, professionalism entered Bangladesh cricket and at the same time cricket became increasingly popular among the young generation.

 Even after retiring from international cricket Gazi Ashraf Lipu continued to be a successful captain in domestic arena.
 He led Abahani KC to the Dhaka league title in 1993–94.
 Faruk Ahmed, who was the captain of the national squad at that time was playing under him in League cricket.